-- Member States should take additional measures in the event that the share of renewables at (10)the Union level does not meet the Union trajectory towards the at least 27% renewable energy target.
+- (10) Member States should take additional measures in the event that the share of renewables at the Union level does not meet the Union trajectory towards the at least 27% renewable energy target.
 As set out in Regulation [Governance], if an ambition gap is identified by the Commission during the assessment of the Integrated National Energy and Climate Plans, the Commission may take measures at Union level in order to ensure the achievement of the target.
-If a delivery gap is identified by the Commission during the assessment of the Integrated National Energy and Climate Progress Reports, Member States should apply the measures set out in Regulation [Governance], which are giving them enough flexibility to choose. - In order to support Member States' ambitious contributions to the Union target, a financial (11)framework aiming to facilitate investments in renewable energy projects in those Member States should be established, also through the use of financial instruments. - (12)The Commission should focus the allocation of funds on the reduction of the cost of capital of renewables projects, which has a material impact on the cost of renewable energy projects and on their competitiveness. - (13)The Commission should facilitate the exchange of best practices between the competent national or regional authorities or bodies, for instance through regular meetings to find a common approach to promote a higher uptake of cost-efficient renewable energy projects, encourage investments in new, flexible and clean technologies, and set out an adequate strategy to manage the retirement of technologies which do not contribute to the reduction of emissions or deliver sufficient flexibility, based on transparent criteria and reliable market price signals.
+If a delivery gap is identified by the Commission during the assessment of the Integrated National Energy and Climate Progress Reports, Member States should apply the measures set out in Regulation [Governance], which are giving them enough flexibility to choose. - (11) In order to support Member States' ambitious contributions to the Union target, a financial framework aiming to facilitate investments in renewable energy projects in those Member States should be established, also through the use of financial instruments. - (12) The Commission should focus the allocation of funds on the reduction of the cost of capital of renewables projects, which has a material impact on the cost of renewable energy projects and on their competitiveness. - (13) The Commission should facilitate the exchange of best practices between the competent national or regional authorities or bodies, for instance through regular meetings to find a common approach to promote a higher uptake of cost-efficient renewable energy projects, encourage investments in new, flexible and clean technologies, and set out an adequate strategy to manage the retirement of technologies which do not contribute to the reduction of emissions or deliver sufficient flexibility, based on transparent criteria and reliable market price signals.

-on the promotion of electricity produced from renewable energy sources in the internal electricity market1 and, Directive 2003/30/EC of the European Parliament and of the Council of 8 May 2003 on the promotion of the use of biofuels or other renewable fuels for transport2. ⇒ and Regulation (EC) 1099/2008 of the European Parliament and of the Council 3 ⇔ established definitions for different types of energy from renewable sources.
+(14)Directive 2001/77/EC of the European Parliament and of the Council of 27 September 2001 on the promotion of electricity produced from renewable energy sources in the internal electricity market and, Directive 2003/30/EC of the European Parliament and of the Council of 8 May 2003 on the promotion of the use of biofuels or other renewable fuels for transport, ⇒ and Regulation (EC) 1099/2008 of the European Parliament and of the Council $^3 \leftarrow$ established definitions for different types of energy from renewable sources.
+Directive 2003/54/EC XXXX/XX/EU of the European Parliament and of the Council of 26 June 2003XX concerning common rules for the internal market in electricity

-Directive 2003/54/EC XXXX/XX/EU of the European Parliament and of the Council of 26 June 2003XX concerning common rules for the internal market in electricity established definitions for the electricity sector in general.
-In the interests of legal certainty and clarity it is appropriate to use those the same or similar definitions in this Directive.
+✓ established definitions for the electricity sector in general.
+In the interests of legal certainty and clarity it is appropriate to use \otimes those \otimes the same or similar definitions in this Directive.

-(15) Support schemes for electricity generated from renewable sources have proved to be an effective way of fostering deployment of renewable electricity.
+Support schemes for electricity generated from renewable sources have proved to be an (15)effective way of fostering deployment of renewable electricity.
 If and when Member States decide to implement support schemes, such support should be provided in a form that is as non-distortive as possible for the functioning of electricity markets.
 To this end, an increasing number of Member States allocate support in a form where support is granted in addition to market revenues and introduce market-based systems to determine the necessary level of support.
 Together with steps to make the market fit for rising shares of renewables this is a key element of increasing the market integration of renewables.